agordeevw/csc_gordeev_cpp/lab2-Streams/README.md

 Terminators and operators are implemented as named Callable types, allowing compile-time checks to validate stream transformation correctness.

 Some terminators technically do not support infinite streams.
 For example, application of to_vector() to Generator-based stream will lead to endless allocations.
-Applications of such terminators to infinite streams will lead to compilation errors to preven these kinds of mistakes.
+Applications of such terminators to infinite streams will lead to compilation errors to prevent these kinds of mistakes.

 For example:
 ```